vl4ds/Documentation/smartapp-developers-guide/scheduling.rst

 The various ``schedule()`` methods follow a similar form - they take an argument representing the desired schedule, and the method to be called on this schedule.

 .. note::

-    If you call ``schedule()`` with a method that is already scheduled, it will result in the schedule for that method being updated with the new schedule.
+    If a method is already scheduled, and later you call ``schedule()`` with that method, then that method will be executed as per the new schedule.

 Schedule Once Per Day
 ^^^^^^^^^^^^^^^^^^^^^